 Taking your medical history

-Because glaucoma is often hereditary, your eye doctor needs to know if other members of your family have the disease.
+Because glaucoma is often hereditary, your eye doctor in Cape Town needs to know if other members of your family have the disease.
 You also need to tell your doctor about any medication you take and any medical conditions you have that could affect your eye pressure such as high blood sugar, high blood pressure, irregular heartbeat or lung disease.

 Measuring your eye pressure

 An instrument called a tonometer, measures the pressure inside your eyes.
 Your doctor lightly touches a plastic prism to your eyeball while your eye is numbed with drops, so this should be painless.
 Sometimes your pressure may be measured by a tonometer that sends a puff of air onto the cornea.